FraterCCCLXIII/Public-Search/README-SEARXNG.md

 - Add ability to configure which SearXNG engines to use
 - Implement result scoring to better merge results from both providers
 - Add provider-specific filtering options
+- Improve error handling for external SearXNG instances
+- Add ability to manage a list of favorite external instances
+- Implement automatic fallback to external instance if local instance is unavailable